huichanming/Constant-Q-PSTD/README.md

                        II) Additionally, each file (RTM.BIN or QRTM.BIN) includes two arrays with the same grid size of nx*nz.
                            The first one is the migration profile (denoted as r) and the second one is the source energy profile (s).
                            Usually, we use the division of r by s (r./s) as the migration result.

+ #### Copyright

+     This program is free software: you can redistribute it and/or modify it under the termsof the GNU General Public License as published by the Free Software Foundation, eitherversion 3 of the License, or (at your option) any later version.This program is distributed in the hope that it will be useful, but WITHOUT ANYWARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESSFOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.You should have received a copy of the GNU General Public License along with thisprogram.
+If not, seehttps://www.gnu.org/licenses/.